docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 DMS does not set a default password for the controller worker.
 You may want to do that yourself.
 In setups where you already have an authentication provider in front of the Rspamd webpage, you may want to [set the `secure_ip ` option to `"0.0.0.0/0"` for the controller worker](#with-the-help-of-a-custom-file) to disable password authentication inside Rspamd completely.

+### Persistence with Redis

-A Redis-instance in the container itself is enabled by default.
-It persists data to disk in the directory `/var/lib/redis` (which is a symbolic link to `/var/mail-state/lib-redis/` when [`ONE_DIR=1`](../environment.md#one_dir) and a volume is mounted to `/var/mail-state/` in order to make the Redis data survive container restarts).
+When Rspamd is enabled, we implicitly also start an instance of Redis in the container.
+Redis is configured to persist it's data via RDB snapshots to disk in the directory `/var/lib/redis` (_which is a symbolic link to `/var/mail-state/lib-redis/` when [`ONE_DIR=1`](../environment.md#one_dir) and a volume is mounted to `/var/mail-state/`_).
+With the volume mount the snapshot will restore the Redis data across container restarts, and provide a way to keep backup.

 Redis uses `/etc/redis/redis.conf` for configuration.
-We adjust this file when internal Redis is enabled.
-You can disable Redis by setting the environment variable [`ENABLE_RSPAMD_REDIS`](../environment.md#enable_rspamd_redis) to `0`.
+We adjust this file when enabling the internal Redis service.
+If you have an external instance of Redis to use, the internal Redis service can be opt-out via setting the ENV  [`ENABLE_RSPAMD_REDIS=0`](../environment.md#enable_rspamd_redis) (_link also details required changes to the DMS rspamd config_).

 ### Modules